web-extend/web-extend/docs/guide/project-structure.md

 # Project Structure

-## Top-level Folders
+## Top-level Folder

-Top-level are used to organize the following folders or files.
+Top-level folder is used to organize the following files or folders.

 | Name                     | Description                                                                 |
 | ------------------------ | --------------------------------------------------------------------------- |